rishiraj09/desk-light-automation/README.md

 [LinkedIn Profile]("https://www.linkedin.com/in/rishiraj-salam-78ba32151/)

 ### Brief Description
 Desk Light Automation is an innovative IoT solution that combines the power of ESP32 microcontroller, ROIT OS (Operating System for Internet of Things), and AWS ecosystem.
-The project aims to create a smart light for desk setup with real-time monitoring, data analysis, and a user-friendly wed interface.
+The project aims to create a smart light for desk setup with real-time monitoring, data analysis, and a user-friendly web interface.

 ### Concept